CraigStuntz/CraigStuntz.github.io/drafts/2023-02-26-building-a-synthesizer-6.markdown

 Use a speaker/amplifier as a probe
 Oscilliscope tips: Get your ground right, Remember DC coupling, learn the tool Test components with a tester
-Different oscilloscope probes, Power supplies, Signal generators, Vector network analyzers, Spectrum analyzers.
+Different oscilloscope probes, Power supplies, Signal generators, ESR meters, Vector network analyzers, Spectrum analyzers.
 We haven't learned lessons about modularity yet -- small vs. trusted, composed The triumph of error correction in digital computers Break it down into smaller parts (when possible, impedance)